grpc/proposal/A93-xds-ext-proc.md

     For client messages, may be true if the client sent a half-close at the same time as the last message.
 For server messages, will always be false.
+  - end_of_stream_without_message (new field being added in https://github.com/envoyproxy/envoy/pull/38753): Will be set to true if the client sends a half-close when there is no message to send (i.e., if the client never sent any message on the stream, or if the half-close is sent after the filter has already sent the last message to the ext_proc server).
 - [response_trailers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L103).
   Populated when sending server trailers.
 Inside of it:
   - [trailers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L247):